Sacramento Firm Answers Frequently Asked Questions

 Most workplace injuries are covered by workers’ compensation laws.
 As soon as you are injured, report the injury to your employer.
 If the injury is one that developed over time, such as a repetitive motion injury (e.g., carpal tunnel syndrome), report this to your employer as soon as it is discovered.
 Next, seek medical treatment for the condition, either through your own doctor or from a healthcare provider chosen by your employer.
 If the injury is one that requires emergency medical care, do not hesitate to seek treatment right away.

 Your employer should provide you with a workers’ compensation claim form in person or by mail within one day of learning about the injury.
 Fill out the form and return it to your employer as soon as possible.

-Attorneys at Mastagni Holstedt, A Professional Corporation can assist you throughout the workers’ compensation process, including any necessary trials or appeals if a dispute arises as to your claim.
+Attorneys at Mastagni Holstedt, APC can assist you throughout the workers’ compensation process, including any necessary trials or appeals if a dispute arises as to your claim.
 Our skilled lawyers can also help determine whether a third party is also responsible for your injury through premises liability, products liability, or some other form of negligence.

 Q. What should I do if I’m injured in a car accident?

 A. Seek emergency medical treatment for yourself and any others.
 Exchange information with the other driver, including names, contact information, and insurance information.
 Also collect contact information from any witnesses to the accident, and take notes or pictures of the scene, including the damage to both vehicles and any property.